-- Integrity, accuracy, and reasonableness of the processes - Appropriateness of the bank's capital assessment process based on the nature, scope, scale and complexity of the bank's activities - Timely identification of any concentration risk - Accuracy and completeness of any data inputs into the bank's capital assessment process - Reasonableness and validity of any assumptions and scenarios used in the capital assessment process - Conduct of appropriate stress testing
+- Integrity, accuracy, and reasonableness of the processes - Appropriateness of the bank's capital assessment process based on the nature, scope, scale and complexity of the bank's activities - Timely identification of any concentration risk - Accuracy and completeness of any data inputs into the bank's capital assessment process - Reasonableness and validity of any assumptions and scenarios used in the capital assessment process - Conduct appropriate stress testing capital adequacy.
+The Bank has a Board approved Stress Testing Policy in line with extant RBI guidelines on stress testing.

 Stress Testing forms an integral part of the ICAAP process and assesses the extent of capital required under various stress scenarios and sensitivity tests envisaged by the Bank.
-Stress Testing Framework demonstrates how Stress Testing is used to evaluate the impact of various stress situations on the Bank's capital adequacy.
-The Bank has a Board approved Stress Testing Policy in place that is in line with extant RBI guidelines on stress testing.
+Stress Testing Framework demonstrates how Stress Testing is used to evaluate the impact of various stress situations on the Bank's